Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

 • Solubility is now known to be a trivial factor in the tissue uptake of creatine supplements [9].

-• Water retention from creatine supplementation can be considered a proxy of efficacy, given that creatine draws water into muscle cells to foster an anabolic milieu [10].
+• Water retention and the associated weight gain from creatine supplementation can be considered a proxy of efficacy, given that creatine draws water into muscle cells to foster an anabolic milieu [10].

-• Creatine monohydrate supplements do not necessarily cause bloating; water retention tends to happen only during the initial loading phase when large amounts of water are necessary to solubilize the higher doses of creatine monohydrate [11].
+• Creatine monohydrate supplements do not necessarily cause bloating; water retention happens only during the initial loading phase when large amounts of water are necessary to solubilize the higher doses of creatine monohydrate [11].

 • Virtually no evidence suggests that maintenance doses of creatine monohydrate (e.g. 3 to 5 grams per day) cause excess water retention.